nus-cs2103/website-base/admin/project-deliverables.md

 * **Do not edit the subject or the description.
 Do not close bug reports.** Your response (if any) should be added as a comment.

-* **If the bug is reported multiple times**, mark all copies EXCEPT one as duplicates using the `duplicate` tag.
+* **If the bug is reported multiple times**, mark all copies EXCEPT one as duplicates using the `duplicate` tag (if the duplicates have different severity levels, you should ==keep the one with the highest severity==).
 In addition, use [this technique](https://help.github.com/articles/about-duplicate-issues-and-pull-requests/) to indicate which issue they are duplicates of.
 Duplicates can be omitted from processing steps given below.

 * **If a bug seems to be for a different product** (i.e. wrongly assigned to your team), let us know (email prof).